GeneralK1ng/XJTLU-Leaker/README.md

 })();
 ```

+> BTW, you can also run this snippet in the console of the viewer page.
+The url should be replaced with the actual URL which you can get from the network tab.

 ## What the Extension Does
 - Detects the `BrowserFile` XHR/fetch request used by the viewer.
 - Shows a clean download button in the top-right toolbar area.